wizcamp/wizcamp-realms-demo/session-guides/.framework/patterns/configuration.md

 🎯 **Goal:** Connect with your cohort and share your coding journey.

+### Step 1: Log in to the portal

-1. **Log in** to the [Wizcamp Portal](https://portal.wizcamp.com)
+Go to the [Wizcamp Portal](https://portal.wizcamp.com) and log in with your credentials.

+### Step 2: Create your introduction

-2. **Click** "New Introduction" and share:
+Click New Introduction and share:
 - Your name and coding experience
 - What excites you about learning to code
 - One fun fact about yourself
-3. **Read** and respond to other student introductions

-**Verify:** Your introduction post is visible in the portal.
+**✓ You should see:** Your introduction post is visible in the portal.

+### Step 3: Engage with others

+Read and respond to other student introductions.

-> **💡 Concept:** Building connections with your cohort creates a supportive learning community where you can share challenges, celebrate wins, and learn from each other throughout the course.
+💡 **Why this matters:** Building connections with your cohort creates a supportive learning community where you can share challenges, celebrate wins, and learn from each other throughout the course.
 ```

 ---